yur0n/abz/README.md

 ```bash
 docker compose up -d
 ```
-2. You can always build by yourself with provided server and client using `docker compose build` command.
+2. You can always build by yourself with provided server and client using `docker compose build` command (actually, this would be the right first step, as NEXT_PUBLIC_API_URL env variable is passed as an argument during the build time).
 ```bash
 docker compose build
 ```